globaldothealth/adtl/docs/specification.md

 function must be listed as `params`, in the same order as they should be passed to the transformation function.

+If the parameter is a field attribute value from the source data, the field name should be prefixed with a `$` to distinguish it from constant strings.

 ```ini
 [[table]]
   field = "icu_admitted"